seekdavidlee/eklee-shorturl/README.md

 # ShortUrl
-ShortUrl is a Url shortner service that runs on Azure Function HTTP Trigger.
+ShortUrl is a HTTP redirection service that runs as an Azure Function HTTP Trigger.
 You can host your this service with your own domain name.
-This allows you to share URL with friends and family.
+This allows you to share your host URL with a friendly id with your friends and family from which they can be redirected to.
+The id you pick should be something short and simple.
+For exampe, you can may have a URL on your domain such as https://mydomain.com/hotel and this may redirect to https://www.somehotel.com/bookings/reservation/1234566.
+You or your friends and family just have to know your domain name and you can provide just a simple id and off they go.

 To create a short url, you will first need to submit a HTTP POST with the following payload to your domain with a Id.